 Before he became widely known as “Mr. Christmas,” he enjoyed the title of “signtist” (also known as a “signtologist”), a catchword coined by sign painters of the time to describe their craft.
-That background in sign painting and window and booth displays made the addition of float design a natural extension for store originator Wally Bronner!
+That background in sign painting and window and booth displays made the addition of designing parade floats a natural extension for store originator Wally Bronner!

 It’s a year that signified much for Wally and the Frankenmuth community.
 Reflections from his biography, “Picturesque Story of Bronner’s Christmas Wonderland,” share that 1945 “marked the centennial year for Frankenmuth.”
 It was a “happy coincidence” that this momentous celebration paired with all of his previous experience afforded an ambitious, young Wally ample opportunity to gratify his passions and gifts.
 And 1945?
 Well, that became the official start of Wally Bronner’s lifelong pursuit!
 We call it that because Wally himself joked he never worked a day in his life!
 When asked, “Aren’t you working too long?”
 Wally would warmly reply “It’s not work; it’s a hobby!
 The business started as a hobby and it’s still a hobby.”

 Bronner’s Bavarian Festival Parade Floats Through The Decades

 Though 1959 marked the initiation of Frankenmuth’s Bavarian Festival, it wasn’t until 1961 that the first Bavarian parade was held!
 (Learn more about our Bavarian Festival history.)

 By that time, Wally had plenty of experience innovating creative float designs!
 Take a historical look through Bronner’s archives of Bavarian Festival Parade floats through the decades.